kootepe/fluxrs/docs/workflow.md

     - If your minimum calculation data length is very short (< 1 minute) and your measurements are long (> 10 minutes), this will cause data initiation to take quite long as it checks every measurement second by second.
+  - Deadband
+    - Calculates the flux straight after deadband with the minimum calclulation data length

 # Upload files to db tab
 Here you can upload different data files into the DB.
 Only files that are